alexfjw/carND-Advanced-Lane-Lines/writeup.md

 The function `sliding_window(..)` in code block 11 of the Jupyter notebook was used to fit lane lines with a 2nd order polynomial.
 A histogram of the bottom half of the image is computed, and the maxima was taken as the x coordinates of the lane lines.
 9 vertically stacked windows were used to connect the lane pixels, each one centered on the lane pixels of the window below.
 This allows us to trace the lane lines from the bottom of the image.
 The Numpy polyfit function was used to then fit a second order polynomial with the identified lane pixels.(note that not all the lines of the rectangles are showing, due to a bug in OpenCV)

+A similar function, `polyfit_with_prev_fits(..)` allows reuse of the starting positions of the lane lines from the `sliding_window(..)` function.
+At times, lane demarcations come in large intervals, leading the histogram technique in the sliding window function to start from an incorrect lane.
+Reusing previous starting positions when the detected starting positions differ too much ensures that the right lane line is caught.

 ![alt text][image5]